daops/charter/CHARTER.md

 (2) Gold members will be entitled to:

-- Appoint one (1) representative to the  Governing Board per every ten (10) Gold members, up to three (3) maximum Gold representatives.
+- Appoint one (1) representative to the  Governing Board per every ten (10) Gold members, up to three (3) maximumbuwen Gold representatives.
 - Enjoy relative placement in displays of membership.

 (3) End User members will be entitled to:

-- Participate in the End User Advisory Community.
+- Participate in the End User Community.
 - Enjoy relative placement in displays of membership.

-#### 3. Governing Board

- The Governing Board will be responsible for overall management of the Foundation, including:

-- organization construction;
-- adopt and maintain policies or rules and procedures for the Foundation;
-- approve a budget directing the use of funds raised by the Foundation from all sources of revenue;
-- nominate and elect Officers of the Foundation;
-- ***publish use cases, user stories, websites and priorities to help inform the ecosystem and technical community;***
-- vote on  decisions or matters  before the Governing Board.

-Composition:
+(4) Academic members will be entitled to:

+- Participate in the End User Community.
+- Enjoy relative placement in displays of membership.

+(5) Non-Profit members will be entitled to:

+- Participate in the End User Community.
-- Co-Founders of the Foundation;
+- Enjoy relative placement in displays of membership.
-- Other member Representatives consist of:
-  - one representative appointed from each Platinum member; and
-  - the Gold member elected representatives (if any)
-  - TOC Chair.

-#### 4. Technical Oversight Committee

-The role of the  Technical Oversight Committee('TOC') is to facilitate communication and collaboration among the Projects.

-Composition:

-- TOC members elected are expected to cover key technical domains: agile development, continuous delivery, technical operations, application architecture, security and risk management, organization construction and culture building etc.
-- TOC members should be elected by the Governing Board.

-Responsibilities:

-- defining and maintaining the technical vision and principles for the DAOPS Foundation,
-- approving new projects within the scope for the Foundation set by the Governing Board, and create a conceptual architecture for the projects,
-- reviewing feedback from end user committee and map to projects,
-- defining common practices to be implemented across DAOPS Foundation projects.

 #### 5. IP Policy